mvolkmann/MyUnixEnv/notes/11tyNotes.md

 Collections are defined by specifying tags in front matter.
-They are represented by an array of objects whose properties are the non-tag front matter values.
+They are represented by an array of objects whose properties are the non-tag front matter values and some page-related properties added by 11ty.

+TODO: How is the order of the objects in a collection determined?

 For example, documents that each describe a specific dog can have front matter similar to the following.